johannesridho/pandoraverse/README.md

 # Pandoraverse

 Pandoraverse is a new parallel universe designed to explore restaurants through Augmented Reality.
 We can see the restaurants nearby, navigate to a specific restaurant, and see Foodpanda related marketing contents (such as vouchers, banners) placed in the real world through the Augmented Reality technology.
-This app is built for Delivery Hero Hackathon 2021.
+With this app, we won the Most Innovative and the Best Presentation award at Delivery Hero Hackathon 2021.

 Demo video: https://youtu.be/n8FEU-vJO0U